Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 Support for match rules
 -----------------------

-`IConnection` class provides `addMatch` method that you can use to install match rules.
-An associated callback handler will be called upon an incoming message matching given match rule.
-There is support for both client-owned and floating (library-owned) match rules.
+`IConnection` class provides `addMatch` and `addMatchAsync` family of methods that you can use to install match rules on that bus connection.
+An associated callback handler will be called when an incoming D-Bus message matches the given match rule.
+Clients can decide whether they own and control the match rule lifetime, or whether the match rule lifetime is bound the connection object lifetime (so-called floating match rule).
 Consult `IConnection` header or sdbus-c++ doxygen documentation for more information.

 Using direct (peer-to-peer) D-Bus connections
 ---------------------------------------------